outrigdev/outrig/README.md

 ### Performance

-- **Minimal overhead by design** — When disconnected, SDK calls perform a single atomic check (~1-5 nanoseconds per call)
+- **Minimal overhead by design** — When disconnected, the SDK enters standby mode, suspends collection, and performs only a brief periodic check for reconnection.
 - **Disable in Production** — A build flag (+no_outrig) can completely disable SDK at compile time

 ### Security